keithalewis/math/vswap.md

 __Exercise__. _If the price of the forward is $C$ then $B = 2xC + A$_.

-Note this provides a perfect hedge no matter the value of $X$.
+Note this provides a perfect hedge no matter the final value of $X$.

 A more realistic one period model has payoff $(\log X/x)^2$, the square of the realized return.
 Recall Taylor's formula with remainder for sufficiently differentiable $f$ is